enigma-io/ahs-acs/README.md

 We came up with these mappings by scanning the [AHS Codebook](codebooks/ahs.pdf) for questions that were also asked in the ACS.
 For the most part, these were demographic variables and information about a respondent's household.
 While we tried to be as comprehensive as possible, it's entirely possible that some common concepts were missed (If you find any of these, please note so in this repository's [issue tracker](https://github.com/enigma-io/ahs-acs/issues)).

 For each question the two surveys shared, we mapped the responses into a common schema.
-In the case of the AHS, responses are recorded in categories (i.e. "married" = 3 and "divorce"=4) or continous numbers ("year house built" = 1964).
-On the other hand, the ACS buckets responses into census-block-level counts (as well as counts for other census geometries).
+In the case of the AHS, responses are recorded in categories (i.e. "married" = 3 and "divorce" = 4), or continous numbers ("year house built" = 1964).
+On the other hand, as mentioned above, the ACS buckets responses by counts for census geographies like block groups and tracts.
 In order to map the two surveys, we had to similarly bucket AHS responses into binary indicators.
 Here's an example of what this process looks like for "Marital Status":

 ```yaml
 - concept: Marital Status